peterjesus/isingModelPhaseTrans/README.md

 * Calculate E/J and M for each spin configuration
 * For each M, calculate Z and F(M,T)/J
 * Plot F(M) for each value of T

+All these tasks are done by using the `2Dising.f` file